-I'm also interested in statistics.
-That's right.
-I'm interested and proficient in simple and advanced applications of both frequentist and Bayesian stats.
-I code in R and use JAGS via the 'rjags' package for Bayesian analyses.
 I have a bunch of example code available upon request...check out the Statistics page for some detailed examples.